 What are the pros and cons of compressed work schedules?

-A compressed workweek has significant impacts on both work-life balance and how the office is run.
-Here are some pros and cons you should keep in mind:
+A compressed workweek has significant impacts on work-life balance and how the office is run.
+Here are some pros and cons to keep in mind.

 Pros of compressed work schedules